-(2) In adult life, do specific cerebellar regions have specific influences on distal counterparts in neocortex, and vice versa?
 One major technological priority for the BRAIN initiative is monitoring neural activity at multiple regions.
-Already, neural activity can be optically monitored in behaving mice using two-photon microscopy and whole-cell single cell recording.
-Social and cognitive interactions can be probed using head-fixed tasks or using miniaturized microscopes in freely-moving animals.
+Already, neural activity can be optically monitored in behaving mice using two-photon microscopy and whole-cell single-cell recording.
+Social and cognitive interactions can be probed using headfixed tasks or using miniaturized microscopes in freely moving

-Once specific brain locations and cell types of interest have been identified, it will be useful to map the exact circuitry to which the location connects throughout the brain.
+Once specific brain locations and cell types of interest have been identified, it will be useful to map the exact circuitry to which each location connects throughout the brain.
 A variety of transsynaptic tools have been developed to achieve controlled labeling of circuitry.
 Reconstruction is somewhat limited by the time required for sectioning and tracing.
-Tissue-clearing and automated tracing methods should allow viral tracing efforts to be accelerated considerably.
+Tissue clearing and automated tracing methods should allow viral tracing efforts to be accelerated considerably.
 As an example, it would be of great interest to know what type of information is passed between lobules VI/VII and ACC.
-ACC is thought to participate in exploration and exploitation in the environment, and the role of cerebellar learning and discriminative sensory processing remains to be explored.
+ACC is thought to participate in exploration and exploitation of an animal's environment, and the role of cerebellar learning and discriminative sensory processing in this process remains to be investigated.
+It will also be of interest to compare normal and pathological interactions in both human disease and in mouse models, not just for autism but also other disorders with a cognitive component.

-(3) Is the upstream region a potential target for rescue in mouse models of developmental disorders?
+(3) Is the Upstream Region a Potential Target for Rescue in Mouse Models of Developmental Disorders?

 The availability of mouse models for developmental disorders opens the possibility that adult dysfunctions in these animals could be rescued by early-life interventions.
 If dysfunction in an identified circuit drives the maturation of brain circuitry off track, it might be possible to rescue a normal trajectory by boosting or restoring the circuit's function.
-Conceivably optogenetics, pharmacogenetics, or even flexible electrode technologies could be used to enhance the output or effectiveness of an upstream brain region such as the cerebellar cortex or nuclei.
+Tests of rescue should include behavioral, anatomical, and circuit functional measures.
+Optogenetic, pharmacogenetic, flexible electrode, or noninvasive technologies could be used to inactivate or enhance the output or effectiveness of an upstream brain region such as the cerebellar cortex or nuclei.